Apple Watch Series 11 release date, price and features

 Should I wait for the Apple Watch Series 11?

-• You should wait for the Apple Watch Series 11if you're currently sporting the Series 9 or older and you may be ready for an upgrade.
+• You should wait for the Apple Watch Series 11 if you're currently sporting the Series 9 or older and you may be ready for an upgrade.
 Also, if you're rocking an Apple Watch SE or SE 2 and are looking for a more powerful and premium Apple Watch.
-Given that its release is now pretty soon, I'd advise you wait to see what else Apple brings to the table at this point and then decide if you want to get it or not.

 • You should not wait for the Apple Watch Series 11if you currently have an Apple Watch Ultra 2 or an Apple Watch Series 10.
-The differences between the 10 and 11 may not be enough to warrant an upgrade, while there would be an Ultra 3 (reportedly) for people who prefer a more rugged smartwatch.
+The differences between the 10 and 11 is not enough to warrant an upgrade, while there is also an Ultra 3 for people who prefer a more rugged smartwatch.

 Recommended Stories